 The TIGER TARGET program brings together faculty and students in College of Engineering to study aspects of teaching and learning within engineering.
 Together, these teams will use the familiar tools of research in their field to study teaching and learning in their discipline.
 The TIGER TARGET program is an expansion of the TIGER Teaching-as-Research program, and is an initiative to include undergraduate and graduate students, post-docs and faculty members.
 For graduate students/post-docs, TIGER TARGET program can provide an opportunity for you to gain experience using modern teaching methods and prepare you for your future job.
 This project could count towards your Preparing Future Faculty Project for the Professional Development Certificate in Preparing Future Faculty.
 More information about this certification can be found at the certificates page!

-TIGER STRIPE is developed through NSF CIRTL funding, the Teaching Institute for Graduate Education Research (TIGER) builds on the CIRTL core ideas—learning-through-diversity, learning communities, and teaching-as-research—to promote development of future STEM faculty in teaching and learning.
+TIGER EBIT (formerly STRIPE), developed through NSF CIRTL funding, builds on the CIRTL core ideas—learning-through-diversity, learning communities, and teaching-as-research—to promote development of future STEM faculty in teaching and learning.
 The 4-hour per day, 5-day workshop will include educational research techniques, CIRTL topics, and seminal engineering education research findings.
 Open to post-docs and brand new faculty at any institution with or without prior significant teaching experience.
 Participants will complete a genuine teaching and learning experience to discuss in their faculty job interviews.
 All STEM fields are welcome.

 The TIGER Advisory Board guides the development of the TIGER/CIRTL Initiative on the CU-Boulder campus.